This is the single biggest problem we see with mixes submitted for mastering.

 B. Dynamic range - The range between the highest level and the lowest level of the output signal.

 The loudest part of your song (peak level) should be around -3db to -5db (below 0 level).

-In you mix, never let your levels go over 0db on the stereo out (main out) meter, AND never go over 0db on any of your individual instrument tracks or vocal tracks.
-Remember, loudness maximization is done in mastering, so there's really no benefit to go over-level.
+In your mix, never let your levels go over 0db on the stereo out (main out) meter, AND never go over 0db on any of your individual instrument tracks or vocal tracks.
+Remember, loudness maximization is done in mastering, so there's really no benefit to go over-level in mixing.
 Note - For the record, at times you can peak at 0 level or slightly over if the peaking parts are quick hits like a drum, hi hat, etc. and they don't distort.
 But again, there's no reason to go over-level.